iynehz/perl5-Alien-Plotly-Orca/README.md

 This module finds [plotly-orca](https://github.com/plotly/orca) or installs it.

+For installation it uses prebuilt packages and would supports 3 OS
+platforms: Windows, Linux and OSX.
+For Windows and OSX it would get package from Anaconda's plotly repo.
+For Linux it would get the AppImage file from plotly-orca's github release page.

 # CAVEATS

 On Linux plotly-orca requires X service.
 If your host is headless you